davidralphlewis/binaryephemera/_notes/Emacs.md

 date: 09-08-2022
 ---

 <a href="https://www.gnu.org/software/emacs/" >Emacs</a> is ancient bit of software that is the fanciest text editor around.
 It's like a shark in that it hasn't evolved in years but is perfectly suited to what it does.
-I use it a lot, mainly for [[org-mode]].
+I use it a lot, mainly for [[Org-Mode]].

 I wouldn't necessarily recommend it to anyone unless you are prepared for a fairly steep learning curve.
 Because it's a thirty year old piece of software, it has interesting quirks that are difficult to learn.
 You may find you fall into the [[system-maintenance-trap]] when the [[Tools-Don't-Matter]] as much as the words.
 I took a long time messing around with irrelevant setups before I focused on what matters.